rslakra/AppSuite/java/README.md

 ```

-If you are missing any of the above mentioned software, please following the
+If you are missing any of the above mentioned softwares, please following the
 ``Installing`` section below.